Kong: Skull Island (soundtrack)

-Kong: Skull Island (Original Motion Picture Soundtrack) is the soundtrack to the 2017 American monster film Kong: Skull Island.
-A reboot of the King Kong franchise and while also serving as its 11th film, it is the second film in Legendary's MonsterVerse.
-The musical score composed by Henry Jackman, featured 24 tracks which was digitally released on March 3, 2017, through WaterTower Music.
+Kong: Skull Island (Original Motion Picture Soundtrack) is the soundtrack album to the 2017 American monster film Kong: Skull Island, composed by Henry Jackman.

+It featured 24 tracks which was digitally released on March 3, 2017, through WaterTower Music.
 It was bundled into a double LP format published by Waxwork Records and was released on January 19, 2018.
 In 2022, Reservoir Media acquired the rights to the catalog of Jackman's film scores, with Kong: Skull Island also being included in this catalog.